2gis/rader/readme.md

     // Which direction will be used (horizontal '-' by default or vertical '|') for slider
     direction: '-',

+    // If true, click to track will move the closest non-freezed runner to click point
+    click: false,

     // CSS class on root element when dragged runners goes to stick (with transition) on point
     transCls: '.rader_trans',